 - 1. The applicant shall submit a landscaping plan with a vegetative buffer reducing the massing for the north and east side of the house.(P) - a.
 Three to six additional minimum 1 1⁄2 inch caliper trees that are a mix of native evergreen and deciduous with a minimum mature height of 35 feet planted to better buffer the new construction from the neighborhood and hide the massing of the building.
 Staff will review the final landscape plan at the time of Certificate of Occupancy to determine the minimum number of trees required to meet this condition. - 2.
+The property owner shall install a 3 1⁄2 foot tall ground level vegetative screening fence along the north side of the home to reduce the overall massing the proposed home.(P) - 3.
 Incised lumber or pressure treated wood shall not be used on any visible surfaces.
-(P) - 3.
+(P) - 4.
 All railings, decking and stairs shall be finished to match the house body or trim.
-(P) - 4.
+(P) - 5.
+The applicant shall reduce the depth of the deck on the second story of the north side of the home so that it is equal in depth as the deck on the first story.(P) - 6.
 The applicant shall utilize the following: - a.
 Wood or fiberglass windows and doors.
 Fiberglass windows (Marvin Integrity or equivalent)(P) - b.
 Wood siding or materials which have the appearance of horizontal wood siding. - c.
 Gable trim consists of a simple bargeboard with molding at roofline and a wide molded rake board.(B) - d.
 The window sash shall be the darkest color of the three color paint scheme.(P) - e.
 Simple vernacular styled lighting.(P) - f.
 Simple paneled fiberglass or wood garage doors with or without windows.(P) - g.
 Cover sections of exposed foundations; Concrete or masonry: exceeding 31⁄2 feet, Piling or posts: 11⁄2 feet; above grade; At slopes measure perpendicular to slope.
 (P)